neighboring countries of india

 Pakistan-neighboring countries of india

-Some of the important facts about our neighbour Pakistan, which are necessary to know every government job aspirant for state and central jobs.
+Some crucial facts about our neighbor Pakistan are necessary to know every government job aspirant for state and central jobs.

 Some Important Facts About Pakistan